A smiling pre-school student clutches a book to her chest at the Early Steps for School Success program (ESSS) in Barnwell, South Carolina.

 Our education experts work across rural America, providing early learning opportunities through Early Steps, Early Head Start and Head Start programs.
 Our school-age programs provide supplemental support to struggling readers during school, and in afterschool and summer settings.
 These programs are proven to accelerate achievement for at-risk children and have been replicated in more than 100 communities across the country.

 School closures due to the coronavirus pandemic present an added threat—disrupting children’s education and placing their psychological wellbeing at risk.
 As national leaders in early childhood education, Save the Children is committed to help children and families during this uncertain time by providing learning resources for our nation’s youngest learners.
-Join us for 100 Days of Reading to help.
-By logging your reading minutes, you can help get books and educational materials into the hands of kids who have none.

 Explore Our Child Education Work in the U.S.